SystemsApproach/tcpcc/tcp_ip.rst

 sliding window algorithm; the only real difference is that this time we elaborated on the fact that the sending and receiving application processes are filling and emptying their local buffer, respectively.
-(The earlier discussion glossed over the fact that data arriving from an upstream node was filling the send buffer and data being transmitted to a downstream node was emptying the receive buffer.)

-You should make sure you understand this much before proceeding because now comes the point where the two algorithms differ more significantly.
 In what follows, we reintroduce the fact that both buffers are of some finite size, denoted ``MaxSendBuffer`` and ``MaxRcvBuffer``, although we don’t worry about the details of how they are implemented.
 In other